An Intriguing 1940s Cybis Beauty

 The Signature

 The first of several surprises is that she is signed M.B.
 Cybis and also has what appears to be a design number: 252.
 While she is not the only Cordey-esque piece to be marked M.B.
-Cybis either instead of or in addition to Cordey (there is no Cordey mark on this bust), she is the first I have found to have this much of a “Cybis look” to her face.
+Cybis either instead of or in addition to Cordey (there is no Cordey mark on this bust), she is the first that I have found to have this much of a “Cybis look” to her face.
+The 252 immediately presents us with a mystery, because it doesn’t correspond to either the Cordey or Cybis design-code assignments.
+This post addresses the question of numbers appearing on some M.B.
+Cybis items.

 Dipped Lace

 This photo illustrates what can happen if the ‘slip’ coating on the lace is not completely uniform.
 In fairness, it was probably very difficult for the caster to get the process exactly right every time and I’m sure some lace pieces worked better for this than others.
 Anyway, the result can be areas where the porcelain ends up thicker as a result of “drips” and perhaps a bit more prone to cracking where those sections overlap.
 Such may have been the case here, or maybe someone put just a bit too much pressure on that area when handling it one day.
 A professional repair could possibly be made, using very thin “slip”, but it would still probably be noticeable because it would be unlikely to match.
-Sadly, people who do that sort of work are few and far between and becoming rarer all the time.

 Another Surprise